Pisces-Project/Pisces/docs/source/reference/particles/overview.rst

     accidental modifications.

 Once the dataset is loaded, all of the data will be accessible through the dataset object.
-You can see the available fields using the :attr:`~pisces.base.ParticleDataset.fields` attribute, and the particle types using :attr:`~pisces.base.ParticleDataset.particle_types`.
+You can see the available fields using the :attr:`~pisces.particles.base.ParticleDataset.fields` attribute, and the particle types using :attr:`~pisces.particles.base.ParticleDataset.particle_types`.

 Accessing Particle Data
 ^^^^^^^^^^^^^^^^^^^^^^^^